 Is the US still in Venezuela?

 Yes — a significant US military presence remains off the Venezuelan coast.
 The naval blockade on sanctioned oil shipments continues.
 The administration has stated it will continue strikes on alleged drug-smuggling vessels in the Caribbean and has not ruled out further land operations.
+The Tren de Aragua FTO designation (February 2025) and the Alien Enemies Act invocation (March 2025) remain active legal authorities.

 Is this connected to the Iran strikes?